nishchenkokateryna/cinema-project/README.md

 ![drawing](https://images.unsplash.com/photo-1627133805103-ce2d34ccdd37?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80)

 ## The goal of this project is:
-* Creating Java-applications using Spring and Hibernate
+* Create a Java application using Spring and Hibernate
 * Simulate simple cinema-shop functionality

 Basic implementation of a cinema service with such functions as authorization and authentication for user and so on.
-To exchange data with client were used JSON format, to handle exceptions from controllers and pass an answer as JSON object also implemented global exception handler.
+To exchange data with client JSON format was used, to handle exceptions from controllers and pass an answer as JSON object also implemented global exception handler.

 ## Technologies that were used to create the service:
 * Java 11
 * MySQL
 * Hibernate
-* Spring (WEB, Security, ORM)
+* Spring (Core, WEB, Security)
 * Apache Tomcat (to run app locally)
 * Maven Checkstyle Plugin

 ## Overview
-#### Project have multiple endpoints with user and admin access
+#### Project has multiple endpoints with user and admin access
 POST: `/register` - ALL <br/>
 POST: `/cinema-halls`, `/movies`, `/movie-sessions` - ADMIN <br/>
 POST: `/orders/complete` - USER <br/>